MichaelDNicholson/MichaelDNicholson.github.io/content/_index.md

       title: Supervision
 #      subtitle:
       text: |-
-        - Xell Brunet-Guasch PhD exp 2025. (co-supervised with Tibor Antal and Ian Tomlinson, Michael Nicholson)
+        - Xell Brunet-Guasch, PhD exp 2025 (co-supervised with Tibor Antal and Ian Tomlinson)
 #       - uncomment and add if have more
     design:
       columns: '2'